ucb-rit/savio-training-intro-fall-2024/intro.md

 # Another Way to Leverage Savio: Open OnDemand (OOD)

-Savio now has an Open OnDemand portal, a web based way to access Savio using only your web browser.
+Savio has an Open OnDemand portal, a web-based way to access Savio using only your web browser.

 Using OOD you can: